About the course

 - have at least one year's post-qualification clinical experience.

-- have access to adult treatment settings with regular clinical and CBT supervision where cognitive behavioural therapy skills can be practised and refined on a regular basis throughout the course.
+- have access to adult treatment settings with regular clinical and CBT supervision where cognitive behavioural therapy skills can be practised and refined with a minimum of three training cases throughout the course.
 This should include the option for face-to-face delivery of CBT.
 Where CBT is being delivered online, appropriate duty of care arrangements will be expected to be in place, including that students, patients and field supervisors reside in the same country.
 These arrangements should be described in your personal statement and will be discussed in detail at interview if you are shortlisted;

 - be 'psychologically minded'.
 Applicants should be used to working within the framework of psychological explanations of behaviour and using psychological treatment methods to achieve change.
 This does not imply commitment to any particular psychological model;